 6. Hammer Curl

 Hammer curls are very effective for working the brachialis, a muscle in the upper arm that flexes the elbow joint.
-The bigger you build the brachialis, the more it
+The bigger you build the brachialis, the more it can push your biceps upward, giving you bigger, thicker arms.

 Stand up with your torso upright and a dumbbell on each hand being held at arm’s length.
 The elbows should be close to the torso.
 The palms of the hands should be facing your torso.